dougeby/IntuneDocs/intune/includes/intune-notices.md

 - Plan and upgrade the Windows 7 fleet to Windows 10 before January 14, 2020.
 - Explore [Windows 10 deployment support](https://docs.microsoft.com/windows/deployment/) to learn more on how to upgrade your existing fleet of Windows 7 PC's to Windows 10.
 - Review the [Desktop App Assure](https://www.microsoft.com/fasttrack/microsoft-365/desktop-app-assure?rtc=1) offer through Fast Track who will assist with Microsoft’s application compatibility promise.
 - Transition existing legacy Intune Software Client managed devices to the Microsoft recommended solution to manage Windows 10 using MDM management.
-Enroll all new Windows 10 PC's using MDM management for Intune in the Azure Portal.
+Enroll all new Windows 10 PC's using MDM management for Intune in the Azure portal.
 - See the [blog posted here](https://aka.ms/Windows7_Intune) for more information.